 Dr. Joe Kemble, Professor of Horticulture at Auburn University explains:

-“The waxy coating can appear milky sometimes, but if you rub it gently, you can actually get it to it shine.
+“The waxy coating can appear milky sometimes, but if you rub it gently, you can actually get it to shine.
 The major cyclic component of apple fruit wax is called ursolic acid and is highly water-repellent.
 Research has shown that ursolic acid is capable of inhibiting various types of cancer cells and can serve as a starting material for synthesis of more potent bioactive compounds such as antitumor agents.”

 However, farmers often add another wax coating to extend shelf storage life.
 Wax coatings may be naturally sourced from trees, plant leaves, and insects.
 Waxes are also made from synthetic lab polymers and petroleum products.